GStreamer/gstreamer/markdown/design/bufferpool.md

 this will cause further allocations to fail and currently allocated buffers to be freed. videotestsrc will then free the pool and stop streaming.

-### - ``videotestsrc ! queue ! myvideosink``
+### `videotestsrc ! queue ! myvideosink`

 * In this second use case we have a videosink that can at most allocate 3 video buffers.

 * Again videotestsrc will have to negotiate a bufferpool with the peer element.
-For this it will perform the ALLOCATION query which queue will proxy to its downstream peer element.
+For this it will perform the `ALLOCATION` query which queue will proxy to its downstream peer element.

-* The bufferpool returned from myvideosink will have a max_buffers set to 3. queue and videotestsrc can operate with this upper limit because none of those elements require more than that amount of buffers for temporary storage.
+* The bufferpool returned from myvideosink will have a `max_buffers` set to 3. queue and videotestsrc can operate with this upper limit because none of those elements require more than that amount of buffers for temporary storage.